View all Blog

 To recap we’ve covered two basic types of quantization, absmax and zeropoint quantization.
 We’ve also shown how to quantize a vision transformer model, SAM, using the bitsandbytes library giving us up to an 86% reduction in model size!
 All the quantization example code as well as code for quantizing and running the SAM backbone are available here

-Landing AI Monthly Newsletter
+Get LandingAI's Monthly Newsletter

-Stay updated with AI news and resources delivered to your box
+Stay updated with the latest computer vision and AI news and resources delivered to your inbox.

 Related Resources